Accessibility Statement

-This statement applies to content published on the www.nifrs.org domain.
+This accessibility statement applies to nifrs.org

-- zoom in up to 300% without problems
+- zoom in up to 300% without the text spilling off the screen

 - navigate most of the website using just a keyboard